haraldfianbakken/ocp-we/challenge1/WBD1_Student_Guide.md

 1. How would you enable its business users to create their own internal mobile apps that help them streamline their processes without the time and resource investment that goes into implementing full-scale mobile apps?

-2. Given your answer to the previous question, how would a Contoso business user implement the scenario where a high-priority email is sent to his Office 365 email and in response an application notification appears on his device?
+2. Given your answer to the previous question, how would a Imperial Cadet Insurance (IcI) business user implement the scenario where a high-priority email is sent to his Office 365 email and in response an application notification appears on his device?

 **Prepare**